pbaptist08/LLM-systems-stack/README.md

 **PM-level understanding:**

 - RAG is the default way to connect the model to your private and frequently-changing data.
+- This is where you answer “How does the AI know our stuff?” and “How does it do things (not just talk)?”.
+You design data sources, retrieval strategy, and tool specs.
 - You design: what data to ingest, how to chunk, what metadata, what sources to show to users.

 ### **6b.
 Tools & External Systems**